ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Isla: “Pluto isn’t a planet any more, is it?”
 Ben: “No, it’s an elf planet”
-Me: “I think you mean a dwarf planet Son&#8230;”
+Me: “I think you mean a dwarf planet Son…”

 _March 2014_